AlanFreed/PhysicalFields.jl/README_PhysicalScalars.md

 ```
 function Base.:(sqrt)(y::PhysicalScalar)::PhysicalScalar
 ```
-where taking the square root of a scalar requires the powers of its physical units be divisible by 2.
+where taking the square root of a scalar requires the powers of its physical units be exactly divisible by 2.

 The following methods are math functions that return a real number whose arguments are physical scalars.